ID-JA/ID-JA/README.md

 Hello my name is Jamal, and I am a web developer.
 I am quite interested in new technology.
-My expertise includes C# / .NET  as a backend technology and JavaScript / <a href="https://reactjs.org/" target="_blank">ReactJs<a/> as a frontend technology.
+My expertise includes C# / <a href="https://dotnet.microsoft.com/" target="_blank" style="font-weight=bold">.NET</a>  as a backend technology and JavaScript / <a href="https://reactjs.org/" target="_blank" style="font-weight=bold">ReactJs<a/> as a frontend technology.